 - Once the challenge is underway, teachers track student usage and put the names of students who have completed 45 minutes in a subject into the weekly raffle.
 If a student completes the minutes in both Reading and Mathematics, their name will be added to both prize “buckets,” and they’ll have two chances to win a prize.

 - During a virtual livestream, a teacher draws three student names in each subject each week.
 (Highland has their drawings on Mondays, so students have the weekends to work with their families.)

 - Students whose names are drawn have the options of accepting a small prize immediately or receiving five tickets to use in a final raffle.
 In fully staffed challenges, teachers check in with students and families each week, answering questions and offering individual support for students.

 Personalized Learning Plans

-Use data from your school’s interim assessment program (in Highland’s case, they used data from i-Ready Diagnostic) to determine the lessons each student should focus on during the challenge.
+Use data from your school’s interim assessment program (in Highland’s case, they used data from the i-Ready Diagnostic) to determine the lessons each student should focus on during the challenge.

 Resources for Families